 Rich in calcium, high in protein and lactic flora substances, and with a high vitamin and mineral salt content, it is highly nutritional.

 Halloumi has many applications in the food industry.
-It can be used on cheeseboards, antipasto platters, in sandwiches and toasted sandwiches, summer salads, in cooked dishes etc.
+It can be used on cheeseboards, antipasto platters, in sandwiches and toasted sandwiches, summer salads, cooked dishes, etc.

 Halloumi can be eaten at room temperature.
-This way you get all the flavours and mouthfeel upon eating.
+This way you get all the flavors and mouthfeel upon eating.

 Halloumi is also very delicious when fried.
 The look itself is delicious.
-When fried the top layer becomes gold in colour and the inside becomes soft making a very remarkable taste.
+When fried the top layer becomes gold in color and the inside becomes soft making a very remarkable taste.

 Halloumi can be grated to be toping for any kind of pasta.

 Grate it or dice it straight into a salad.